• Skip to main content

 • Large plate

-How to make the filling for sauerkraut pierogi
+How to make the sauerkraut filling for pierogi

 1.Start by frying the onion in a little oil for a few minutes until soft.
 Be careful not to brown it too much as it will be bitter instead of sweet.
 Add the sauerkraut and mushrooms, season with pepper, cover and simmer for approx. 45 minutes, until softened, stirring often.
 You may have to add a drop of water if the mixture starts sticking to the pot.